totalspectrum/loadp2/README.md

 ```
 The main executable code must always be specified first

-## Key Scripts
+## Scripts

-A script of keys to send after the download may be specified With the `-e` option.
-This is a string which will be sent to the P2 after the executable is started (and after a short delay), as if the user typed it.
+A script of actions to perform after the download may be specified With the `-e` option.
+The various actions allowed
+are specified below.

+### Strings

-Within the string several special sequences are interpreted:
+Within scripts several special sequences are interpreted:
 ```
+^^: send a caret (^) symbol
+^): send a right parenthesis; otherwise the right parenthesis would terminate the string ^(: send a left parenthesis
 ^A: send control-A; similarly for ^B, ^C, etc.
-^a: send control-A
+^a: send control-A; similarly for ^b, ^c, etc.
-^^: send a caret (^) symbol
-^#: wait for 100 milliseconds
-^{filename}: send the contents of the file "filename" ^/string/ or ^,string,: wait up to 1 second for the given string to appear
+^0, ^1, etc.: starts a decimal escape sequence.
+The decimal number is translated to a single ASCII character and sent
 ```

-Note that filenames are sent as text, with CR+LF converted to CR.
+Note that it is difficult to use decimal escape sequences that are followed by digits; for example to send ASCII 11 followed by the digit 2 one cannot do `send(^112)` because this will be interpreted as sending an ASCII 112.
+You may work around this by translating the digit into a further escape sequence, e.g. `send(^11^50)` (the ASCII code for "2" is 50).

+### binfile

+Sends the contents of a file as binary (no translation performed on the contents).
+So `binfile(foo.txt)` sends the contents of the file `foo.txt` exactly as they are.
+If lines end in DOS style carriage return + line feed, both of those characters (ASCII 13 and ASCII 10) will be sent.

+### pausems

+Wait for a number of milliseconds, e.g. `pausems(100)` will wait for 100 milliseconds.

+### recv

+Wait for the other end to send a string.
+For example `recv(>>>)` waits for the other end to send the string `>>>`.

+### scriptfile

+Read and execute the contents of a file as a script.

+### send

+Sends a string as if the user typed it.
+Note that the usual string escape sequences are interpreted.
+So to send
+`hello` and then a carriage return, use `send(hello^M)` or `send(hello^13)`.

+### textfile

+Sends the contents of a file.
+The name of the file is escaped with the usual `^` sequences.
+End of line markers in the file are translated to control-M.

-### Examples
+### Script Examples

 Start TAQOZ, send the file "myfile.fth", and then enter terminal mode:
 ```
-loadp2 -b230400 -xTAQOZ -e^{myfile.fth} -t
+loadp2 -b230400 -xTAQOZ "-e textfile(myfile.fth)" -t
 ```

 ## Compiling loadp2